Contractor inspecting a residential roof with a text overlay that says "How often do you need a roof replacement?"

 Common Roofing Materials and Their Durability

-Tile roofs, although expensive, provide exceptional durability and aesthetic appeal.
-They are available in materials such as clay, concrete, and slate, each offering unique benefits.
-Clay tiles, for example, are known for their natural insulation properties and resistance to pests and rot.
-Concrete tiles, on the other hand, are highly durable and can mimic the appearance of other roofing materials, such as wood shakes or slate.
-Slate tiles, although the most expensive option, offer unmatched beauty and can last for centuries with proper care.
+Tile roofs, though expensive, offer exceptional durability and aesthetic appeal.
+Materials include clay, concrete, and slate.
+Clay tiles provide natural insulation and resist pests and rot.
+Concrete tiles are durable and can mimic the look of wood or slate.
+Slate tiles, the most costly, offer unmatched beauty and can last centuries with proper care.

 Factors That Can Shorten Your Roof’s Lifespan